Keszi94/pawgress/TESTING.md

 Lighthouse was used to generate performance and accessibility reports for both the desktop and mobile versions of the site.

-Under each page name, the first image on the left shows the performance scores for mobile devices, while the images on the right show the desktop test results.
+Under each page name, the first image shows the performance scores for mobile devices, while the images on the bottom show the desktop test results.

 * Home page: